breadcat/blog.minskio.co.uk/content/quotes.md

 >you are tending a plant that is dead <!-- star trek discovery -->

+>You can't eat your cake and have it too <!-- ted kaczynski -->

 >You don't need a parachute to skydive.
 You need one to skydive twice

 >You guys have phones, don't you? <!-- diablo press conference -->